tensorflow/tfjs-node/DEVELOPMENT.md

 # TensorFlow.js Node.js bindings development.

 The @tensorflow/tfjs-node repo supports npm package @tensorflow/tfjs-node and @tensorflow/tfjs-node-gpu on Windows/Mac/Linux.
-This guide lists commands to use hwn developing this package.
+This guide lists commands to use when developing this package.

 ## Install